 The College is actively involved in the South East Midlands Local Enterprise Partnership (SEMLEP).
-The College is also actively involved with the Northants Heads' and Principals' group, the Northamptonshire County Council Local Safeguarding Board, the Daventry Education Forum (formerly Daventry Learning Partnership), the East Northants College (TENC), Landex and Association of Colleges (AoC).
+The College is also an active member of the Colleges of the South East Midlands (CoSEM) Principals' group, the North and West Northamptonshire Council Local Safeguarding Boards, Landex and Association of Colleges (AoC).